"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Can a woman be so cruel?”

 Jay thought about women he had seen in prison.
 Some he had put there.
-“You would be surprised.
-“Was anything found?” he asked Detective Kulski.
+“You would be surprised,” he said.
+“Any witnesses?”

 “Jeszcze nie.”
 Not yet.
 By the way the detective shook his head, he didn’t expect any to turn up.